 Pre-clinical diagnosis, prediction and prevention of type 1 diabetes

-The role of the environment in promoting both types of diabetes
+The role of the environment in diabetes

 The mechanisms of insulin resistance and new treatments for type 2 diabetes